IFS THERAPY IN LOS ANGELES AND ALL OF CALIFORNIA

 • IFS can improve stress and general wellness and symptoms of depression, anxiety, trauma, panic, phobias, substance use, relational problems, addictions, eating disorders, and some medical conditions.

 • As with other approaches, how long it takes to see progress will depend on several factors, such as the nature and number of stressors affecting you and what you wish to work on.
-In general, though, most clients find “parts work” to be helpful right away with increasing self-awareness, identifying polarized parts within, and beginning to develop self-compassion.

 • Yes, clients sometimes prefer longer 90-minute IFS sessions.
 I also provide intensives that combine EMDR with IFS.

-• Schedule a free consultation using my calendar.
-Let’s talk about what you’d like help with and see if we’re a good fit.
+• Let’s talk about what you’d like help with and see if we’re a good fit.
 Then I’ll send you some initial paperwork about my practice policies and some questionnaires to get to know you more.
 That prepares me to be of most assistance to you right from our first session.
-Then we meet weekly and head for your goals.

 Next steps